julienrwe/dam-documentation/src/general.md

 ![image](https://user-images.githubusercontent.com/126062813/222175073-499ff3a0-ab07-4523-ac4e-e88155a24fba.png) ![image](https://user-images.githubusercontent.com/126062813/222175011-e78eaccb-31ed-4b95-9c18-97c45fad2633.png)

-**Speed up the digital transformation of your assets and make their management and distribution simpler.** Providing a seamless journey for your product has never been easier.
+**Speed up the digital transformation of your assets and make their management and distribution simpler.** Providing a seamless journey for your product and services has never been easier.
 Choose a smooth customer experience with the integration of our API solution

 ## Discover Worldline Digital Currency Platform

-The COVID-19 pandemic has led to changes in the way businesses and organizations operate worldwide.
-To survive and succeed in an ever-changing environment, they have had to adapt and change their strategies.
-In the payments sector, major changes have taken place such as payment automation, cashierless stores, and the integration of mobile applications to improve the customer experience.
-Moreover, new applications are emerging due to the rise of Blockchain technology.
+In recent years, the payments system has undergone significant changes.
+For example, payment automation has become more common, accelerating transaction speed and improving client convenience.
+The appearance of cashierless stores is another major breakthrough.
+Furthermore, the integration of mobile applications into the payment process has streamlined it for customers and lessens the need for physical cards.

-As digitization continues to expand, **Blockchain technology provides the ability to represent value online with a focus on transparency and interoperability**.
-The fundamental aim of blockchain is to empower users by providing them with greater choice and control.
-Given the increasing prevalence of multichannel, prioritizing user experience can truly make it effective.
+Thanks to the disruptive impact of blockchain technology, innovation hasn’t slowed down.
+New payment apps are already being developed using this decentralized ledger, which has a number of advantages like improved security and increased transparency.

-Moreover, the technology enables **the effortless digitization of real-world assets and assists businesses in streamlining their processes by incorporating their own business rules into a shared ecosystem**.
-Users can interact with each other without the need for a third party intermediary.
-All information recorded on the Blockchain is unfalsifiable, immutable, and can be verified at any time.
+In a world where digitization is on the rise, **blockchain enables the representation of value online and allows for easy digitization of real-world assets**.
+It can help businesses **streamline their processes by incorporating their own business rules into a shared ecosystem**.
+All information stored on the database is unalterable and immutable, and can be verified at any time.

-This simplification offers distributors and merchants a more efficient value chain, leading to a reduction in operating costs and a top notch customer experience. **This is the essence of what World Digital Currency solution has to offer.**
+This transparency provides distributors and merchants with a more efficient value chain, resulting in reduced operating costs and a top-notch customer experience. **This is the essence of what the World Digital Currency solution has to offer.**

 ### **A Digital Closed Loop System**
 ***What if you could harness new technological advancements to create your own digital payment ecosystem and leverage it to gain a competitive advantage ?***